wiggin77/audit/README.md

 ## Objectives

-* Improve existing audit mechanism to provide comprehensive information about actions performed
+* Improve existing audit mechanism to provide comprehensive information about actions performed and the resulting auditable events
 * Ensure audit emission cannot be bypassed
 * Alert when auditing thresholds are exceeded, such as frequency of failures across all APIs, or per user, or per IP address
 * Emit audit records asynchronously to reduce latency to the caller